Covalent hadronic molecules induced by shared light quarks: Introduction

 \section{Introduction}

 Since the discovery of the $X(3872)$ by Belle in 2003~\cite{Choi:2003ue}, lots of charmonium-like $XYZ$ states were discovered in the past two decades~\cite{pdg}.
-Some of these structures may contain four quarks and are good candidates of hidden-charm tetraquark states.
-In recent years the LHCb Collaboration continuously observed five $P_c/P_{cs}$ states~\cite{Aaij:2015tga,Aaij:2019vzc,Aaij:2020gdg}, which contain five quarks and are good candidates of hidden-charm pentaquark states.
+Some of these structures may contain four quarks and are good candidates for hidden-charm tetraquark states.
+In recent years the LHCb Collaboration continually observed six $P_c/P_{cs}$ states~\cite{Aaij:2015tga,Aaij:2019vzc,Aaij:2020gdg,LHCb:2021chn}, which contain five quarks and are good candidates for hidden-charm pentaquark states.
 Although there is still a long way to fully understand how the strong interaction binds these quarks and antiquarks together, the above exotic structures have become one of the most intriguing research topics in hadron physics.
 Their theoretical and experimental studies are significantly improving our understanding of the non-perturbative behaviors of the strong interaction at the low energy region.
-We refer to the reviews~\cite{Chen:2016qju,Liu:2019zoy,Hosaka:2016pey,Richard:2016eis,Lebed:2016hpi,Esposito:2016noz,Ali:2017jda,Guo:2017jvc,Olsen:2017bmm,Karliner:2017qhf,Albuquerque:2018jkn,Guo:2019twa,Brambilla:2019esw,Yang:2020atz,Dong:2021juy} and references therein for detailed discussions.
+We refer to the reviews~\cite{Chen:2016qju,Liu:2019zoy,Chen:2022asf,Hosaka:2016pey,Richard:2016eis,Lebed:2016hpi,Esposito:2016noz,Ali:2017jda,Guo:2017jvc,Olsen:2017bmm,Karliner:2017qhf,Albuquerque:2018jkn,Guo:2019twa,Brambilla:2019esw,Yang:2020atz,Dong:2021juy} and references therein for detailed discussions.

 Some of the $XYZ$ and $P_c/P_{cs}$ states can be interpreted as hadronic molecular states, which consist of two conventional hadrons~\cite{Weinberg:1965zz,Voloshin:1976ap,DeRujula:1976zlg,Tornqvist:1993ng,Voloshin:2003nt,Close:2003sg,Wong:2003xk,Braaten:2003he,Swanson:2003tb,Tornqvist:2004qy}.
 For example, the $P_c$ states were proposed to be the $\bar D^{(*)} \Sigma_c^{(*)}$ hadronic molecular states in Refs.~\cite{Wu:2010jy,Wang:2011rga,Yang:2011wz,Karliner:2015ina,Chen:2015loa,Chen:2015moa,Liu:2019tjn} bound by the one-meson-exchange interaction $\Pi_{M}$, as depicted in Fig.~\ref{fig:feynman}(a).
 Besides, we know from QCD that there can be the double-gluon-exchange interaction $\Pi_{G}$ between $\bar D^{(*)}$ and $\Sigma_c^{(*)}$, as depicted in Fig.~\ref{fig:feynman}(b).